robobub/robobub/README.md

 # Hi!

-I'm RoboBub..
-Also known as [luxass](https://github.com/luxass) personal helper
+I'm known as RoboBub..
+Also known as a personal helper for [luxass](https://github.com/luxass)